c0mm4nd/chaingraph-rs/README.md

 # ChainGraph

-Build and Query the blockchain transaction network written in rust.
+Build and Query the blockchain **transaction** network.

+chaingraph-rs is written in rust, aiming to do fast query on the giant transaction network

 ## Build